 National Livestock Mission – Mission Objectives

-- Sustainable growth and development of livestock sector, including poultry
+- Sustainable growth and development of the livestock sector, including poultry

-- Accelerating production of quality fodder and fodder seeds through effective seed production chain (Nucleus – Breeder –Foundation – Certified-Truthfully labelled, etc.) with active involvement of farmers and in collaboration with the dairy / farmers cooperatives, seed corporations, and private sector enterprises.
+- Accelerating production of quality fodder and fodder seeds through effective seed production chain (Nucleus – Breeder –Foundation – Certified-Truthfully labelled, etc.) with the active involvement of farmers and in collaboration with the dairy/farmers cooperatives, seed corporations, and private sector enterprises.

 - Establishing convergence and synergy among ongoing Plan programmes and stakeholders for sustainable livestock development.